hubotio/hubot/docs/scripting.md

       # only match messages with text (ie ignore enter and other events)
       return unless message.text

-      # Occassionally respond to things that Steve says
+      # Occasionally respond to things that Steve says
       message.user.name is "Steve" and Math.random() > 0.8
     (response) -> # Standard listener callback
       # Let Steve know how happy you are that he exists